Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

-\blue{ Using the two properties of a manifold graph in Section\;\ref{subsubsec:manifold}, one can prove that the optimality of constructed directed edges $[i,j]$ for each node $i \in \cV_{k^*}$. \begin{lemma} For each node $i \in \bar{\cV}$, the DAG construction procedure finds the closest $K^+$ nodes $j$ to node $i$ satisfying the acyclic condition. \end{lemma} See Appendix\;\ref{append:locality} for a proof. }
+Using the two properties of a manifold graph discussed in Section\;\ref{subsubsec:manifold}, one can prove the optimality of constructed directed edges $[i,j]$ for each node $i \in \red{\bar{\cV}}$. \begin{lemma} For each node $i \in \bar{\cV}$, the DAG construction procedure finds the closest $K^+$ nodes $j$ to node $i$ in Euclidean distance satisfying the acyclic condition. \end{lemma} See Appendix\;\ref{append:locality} for a proof.

-\blue{ \textbf{Remarks}: Analogous to the 4-point line graph in Fig.\;\ref{fig:LapGraphEx}(a) having only three unique computable slopes, the acyclic nature of the constructed graph (ensured by Lemma\;\ref{lemma:acyclic}) guarantees that each computed gradient $\balpha^i$ is distinct.
-Lemma\;\ref{lemma:localGradient} ensures that the computed gradient $\balpha^i$ is as local to node $i$ as possible, given $K^+$ closest neighbors satisfying the acyclic condition are used in the gradient computation. }
+\textbf{Remarks}: Just like the 4-point line graph in Fig.\;\ref{fig:LapGraphEx}(a) having only three unique computable slopes, the acyclic nature of the constructed directed graph (ensured by Lemma\;\ref{lemma:acyclic}) guarantees that each computed gradient $\balpha^i$ is distinct.
+Lemma\;\ref{lemma:localGradient} ensures that the computed gradient $\balpha^i$ is as local to node $i$ as possible, given $K^+$ closest neighbors satisfying the acyclic condition are used in the gradient computation.

-\blue{ Denote by $\cE^d(i,k)$ the designation node of the $k$-th directed edge stemming from node $i$ in $\cG^d$.
+Denote by $\cE^d(i,k)$ the designation node of the $k$-th directed edge stemming from node $i$ in $\cG^d$.
 Given DAG $\cG^d$, we can define entries in gradient operator $\F^i \in \mathbb{R}^{K^+ \times N}$ as